 Image Courtesy: Goibibo

 How To Reach: The nearest airport and railway station for Shillong are in Guwahati (Assam), at a distance of 149km.
 For the monsoon, the road is the best way to get to the hill station.
 National Highway 40 connects Shillong with other towns.

 Highlight: Elephant Falls, Spread Eagle Falls, David Scott Trail

-If there's one thing school taught us all well, is that Mawsynram in Cherrapunji also in Meghalaya is the wettest place on Earth.
-So, if you live in India or are traveling to the country, you should not miss the opportunity to visit the place at least once.
-Forests, farmlands, pastures, and houses shine, this place has it all.
-Although the wettest place, it doesn't really affect the inhabitants day to day activity.
-The heavy rainfall is usually at the night time and the daytime usually goes by with small drizzle.
-Clouds, play a game of hiding and seek, engulfing the landscape in a beautiful whiteness, bringing down the visibility to a null.
+If there's one thing school taught us all well, is that Mawsynram, close to Cherrapunji, also in Meghalaya, is the wettest place on Earth.
+So, if you live in India or are travelling to the country, you should not miss out on the opportunity to visit it at least once.
+Forests, farmlands, pastures, Mawsynram has it all.
+Although the wettest place, it doesn't really affect the inhabitants’ day-to-day activity.
+The heavy rainfall is usually at night, daytime usually goes by with a small drizzle.
 Waterfalls flow in their full strength and the place is sure to make you fall in love with it.

 Image Courtesy: India Tourism

-How To Reach: Cherrapunji is well-connected through the roadways.
+How To Reach: Cherrapunji is well-connected by road.
 Shillong is 2 hours and 55 km away.
 Guwahati railway station, 150 km away is the nearest railhead.
 The closest airport, Guwahati is 170 km and 4.5 hours away.

-Highlight: Nokhalikai Falls, Kynrem Falls, Mawsmai Cave, Thangkharang Park, Arwah Cave
+Highlight: Nohkalikai Falls, Kynrem Falls, Mawsmai Cave, Thangkharang Park, Arwah Cave